 (Vanden Byllaardt and Ackerman.
 2014, Mistry and Ackerman 2016; Tuttle-Raycraft et al. 2017)

-2) The Physical Ecology of Reproduction, Dispersal, and Early Life History – Laboratory, numerical, and field studies into the external fertilization of pollination and dispersal in aquatic macrophytes, and the dispersal and recruitment of broadcast spawning benthic invertebrates.
+2) The Physical Ecology of Reproduction, Dispersal, and Early Life History – Laboratory, numerical, and field studies into the external fertilization of pollination and dispersal in aquatic macrophytes, the dispersal and recruitment of broadcast spawning benthic invertebrates, and the physical-biological interactions of pelagic larvae (including ichthyoplankton of ecologically important fishes).
 (NSERC Funded)

 | (i) Reproduction/Dispersal in Aquatic Macrophytes. ||(ii) Reproduction/Dispersal in Aquatic Invertebrates. |